Hazegard/Goauld-doc/content/en/02-agent/02-proxies.md

 - `--http`/`--no-http`: Enable/Disable the HTTP proxy

 > [!NOTE]
-> This proxy is automatically enabled if the HTTP proxy with NTLM/Kerberos authentication is enabled, or if ths SOCKS proxy is configured to use the HTTP proxy (or transitively, the MITM HTTP proxy)
+> This proxy is automatically enabled if the HTTP proxy with NTLM/Kerberos authentication is enabled, or if the SOCKS proxy is configured to use the HTTP proxy (or transitively, the MITM HTTP proxy)

 ## HTTP proxy with NTLM/Kerberos authentication